 - Rating – combined user rating on Amazon.com.
 A rating that is provided by someone who has used the product can be extremely informative and helpful in making a buying decision.

 In addition, our one of a kind comparison guide will have a link to purchase your riflescope from one of the largest on-line retailers on the internet.
 Save time and gas money by purchasing the best scope on-line from a trusted retailer.
 After the purchase, your riflescope will be delivered to your front door in just a few days after your order has been placed.
 This is the best purchase method to save time, money and sales taxes.

-The rifle scope reviews incorporated into this table are a selection of the highest rated riflescopes available.
+The rifle scopes reviews incorporated into this table are a selection of the highest rated riflescopes available.
 Since there are so many brands and models that exist, we are not able to include all of them.
 However, this table contains our choices for the best long range riflescopes selected from various price ranges and from a wide assortment of excellent companies.

-Most of the rifle scope reviews included in this one of kind riflescopes comparison chart are gun scopes that experienced professionals recommend to use for the most accurate shots.
+Most of the rifle scopes reviews included in this one of kind riflescopes comparison chart are gun scopes that experienced professionals recommend to use for the most accurate shots.

 Honestly, all of the riflescopes included in the table above are excellent choices; but there are some of the scopes that we want to distinguish as our team favorites.
-In the rifle scope reviews below, you will read about our top 5 best rifle scopes.
+In the rifle scope reviews below, you will learn about the best rifle scope for the money.

-The rifle scope reviews below are linked to a more comprehensive review.
+The rifle scope reviews below are linked to more comprehensive reviews.
 So settle into a comfortable chair and let’s begin learning more about each of the best rifle scope to fit your needs.